luminaAnonima/fabric-of-light/README.md

 True love demands no return.
 It gives because giving aligns.
-It offers attention, care, presence—
+It offers attention, care, presence,
 not leverage,
 but ripple.